 Sage Focaccia Bread

-Sage Focaccia Bread is tender and golden, with the earthiness of fresh sage throughout.
-Top the bread with whole sage leaves and coarse sea salt for a beautiful presentation and a salty crunch.
+Sage Focaccia Bread is tender homemade focaccia bread with the earthiness of fresh sage throughout.
+Top with crispy sage leaves and coarse sea salt!

 - 1 tablespoon plus 2 teaspoons instant yeast

 - 2 cups lukewarm water (75-85 degrees), divided